-- 4. Official Transcripts: The applicant should request that each institution of higher learning attended as an undergraduate and/or graduate student send an official transcript to the Graduate School.
-Unofficial transcripts may be uploaded into the online application; however, only official transcripts sent directly to the Graduate School from the schools are acceptable as admission credentials. - 5.
+- 4. Official Transcripts: The applicant should submit official transcripts for each undergraduate or graduate degree/certificate earned or in progress to the Graduate School.
+Unofficial transcripts may be uploaded into the online application; however, only official transcripts sent directly to the Graduate School from colleges/universities are acceptable as admission credentials. - 5.
 Graduate Admission Examinations: Applicants to nursing programs and hospice and palliative studies programs should arrange to have the results of the GRE (Graduate Record Exam) sent to the Graduate School.
 The Madonna University score reporting code is: 1437-3 (GRE).
 School of Business programs require a GMAT score. - 6.
 The applicant should also request that two professional associates complete the recommendation forms.
 Prospective students should follow the instructions in the online application for online submission of recommendation forms and letters of recommendation.
 If the recommendation form or letter is sent by mail, only recommendation forms/letters received by the Graduate School in an envelope sealed and signed by the recommender will be accepted. - You can check the online application to see if your application is complete.
 Once the application file is complete, the applicant should schedule an admission